 St. Kitts and Nevis is also nicknamed as Sugar City, thanks to the vast plantations of sugar cane that once filled these Caribbean gems.
 The islands are located in the Leeward Islands and are officially known as the Federation of St. Kitts and Nevis.
 Christopher Columbus discovered St. Kitts and Nevis in the late 1490s, Nevis being found in 1498 to be specific.
 St. Kitts and Nevis, by extension, are the members of the Organisation of the Eastern Caribbean States and Caricom.
 St. Kitts is an abbreviation of Christopher while the title Nevis comes from the Spanish phrasing ‘Nuestra Señora de las Nieves’ which means ‘our lady of the snows’, likely referring to the heavy white clouds surrounding the mountain peaks of the island.
 St. Kitts and Nevis experience fresh tropical weather all year round.
 The economy of these countries is based primarily on tourism, financial services, and real estate.
 Agriculture remains to be relevant to the economy of St. Kitts and Nevis, but the development of hotels and resorts all over the islands have developed tourism as a vital revenue earner.
 The manufacturing sector is equally important to the economy and contributes significantly to the making of jobs.
 Some of these industries include food processing, light assembly, textiles, beverages, and construction.

 The St. Kitts Citizenship by Investment Programme started in 1984.
+Who has the opportunity to living in St. Kitts and Nevis?
+And Why is St. Kitts & Nevis EU Citizenship for Sale?
 The basic idea of a citizenship by investment programme is to provide a means by which individuals and families can apply for citizenship by financially contributing to St. Kitts and Nevis.
 The legal system of St. Kitts and Nevis is based on Common Law and citizenship by investment is one of the excellent pieces of legislation presented to the global public.
 St. Kitts and Nevis is competing for offshore havens for quality business services.
 The St. Kitts and Nevis law for second citizenship helps the development in real estate, economic diversification, and infrastructural development.
 A St. Kitts and Nevis second citizenship, includes the passport of the nation through which citizens can travel visa-free to 102 countries and with visa on arrival to 35 other countries, boosting global access.

 St. Kitts And Nevis Citizenship Benefits